-- A broad range of risk measurement methods such as Basis-Point-Value (BPV), interest rate gap analysis, key rate report (i.e. BPV per time bucket) and economic sensitivities; - Net interest income (NII) simulations performed under a variety of market scenarios.
-Simulations over a multiyear period are used in budgeting and risk processes; - Capital sensitivities arising from investment book positions that impact available regulatory capital (e.g. bonds that are classified as fair value through other comprehensive income); - Stress testing and sensitivity analysis.
+- A broad range of risk measurement methods such as Basis-Point-Value (BPV), interest rate gap analysis, key rate report (i.e. BPV per time bucket) and economic sensitivities, accompanied by a limit framework that is monitored on a frequent basis. - Capital sensitivities arising from investment book positions that impact available regulatory capital (e.g. bonds that are classified as fair value through other comprehensive income). - Stress testing and sensitivity analysis.